loading...

 Usually, no. However, trips may be canceled during heavy downpour and/or strong winds.
 Trips are also canceled when there are signs of lighting and or thunder.
 In the case of a cancelation we will try our best to reschedule your chartered trip, or offer refund to public trips.

-If you need to cancel your chartered trip, we ask that you do so at least 48 hours ahead of time.
-This will ensure enough time let staff know and make the change.
-Fees may apply when canceling day-of.
+If you need to cancel your chartered trip, or cancel your reservation for a guided public paddle, we ask that you do so at least 48 hours ahead of time.
+This will ensure enough time to let staff know and make the change.
+We unfortunately cannot offer refunds or reschedules for day-of cancellations.

 The Alliance is unable to provide transportation to and from the starting location of a trip that ends along a different area of the river.
 We suggest participants use the very convenient MTA system 2 train which runs along most of major start and end locations of our trips or look into long term parking lots located throughout the Bronx.